habuild/hassio-addons/haos-sbfspot/README.md

 TODO Need to grep? or bashio the upload log file back into HA log.
 The log file here may need to be cleaned up manually.

 ### **Link to haos-sbfspot Documentation**
-Refer to the [Wiki](https://github.com/haos-sbfspot/haos-sbfspot/wiki) for documentation and FAQ.
+Refer to the [Wiki](https://github.com/sbfspot/sbfspot/wiki) for documentation and FAQ.

 ### **Special thanks to:**
 * LauR3y/hassio-addons which this version is cleaned up from.
-* The haos-sbfspot team for SPFspot.
+* The sbfspot team for SPFspot.

 ![Supports aarch64 Architecture][aarch64-shield]